 Has anyone in the Government thought about any of this?
 If so, I missed the press release.

-George Peretz QC raises concerns in this pre-referendum piece: Henry VIII and the perils of Brexit (Henry VIII is a reference to so-called Henry the Eighth powers sometimes given to ministers to change substantive elements of primary legislation – often seen as the most egregious form of statutory instrument.
+• George Peretz QC raises concerns in this pre-referendum piece: Henry VIII and the perils of Brexit (Henry VIII is a reference to so-called Henry the Eighth powers sometimes given to ministers to change substantive elements of primary legislation – often seen as the most egregiously undemocratic form of statutory instrument.
 See for example: Ken Clarke gets his Henry VIII clause into judicial appointments.

 • Here’s a piece on why, presumably, Brexiters are happy if Britain no longer recognises the European Arrest warrant: EAW perceived problems